Covid 19: Building site safety quick guide and Q & A

 Yes there is!
 Our Health & Safety Xpert 2020 software contains a range of Covid-19 resources.
 The new documents have been produced in conjunction with a Health & Safety Consultant, following government guidelines.

-- Covid-19 Site Risk Assessment – all firms with over 5 employees must record one by law
+- Covid-19 Site Risk Assessment – all firms with 5 employees or more must record one by law

-- Covid-19 Office Risk Assessment – all firms with over 5 employees must record one by law
+- Covid-19 Office Risk Assessment – all firms with 5 employees or more must record one by law

 - Covid-19 Toolbox Talk